What exactly is fatigue?

 Eating well before, during and after treatment is key.
 Vegetables, nuts, fish, healthy fats — all these (and more) are important sources of nutrition when you’re going through prostate cancer.

 Keeping active with light to moderate exercise could also help improve your energy levels.
 It's important to get your body moving.
 To help you get going, talk to your team about having a nutrition and workout plan created that will work just for you.
-There are also several steps you can take to stay safe during exercise.
+There are also several steps you can take to.